-- 2 Q. DOES THE FINANCING ORDER PROVIDE GUIDELINES RELATING TO THE - FINAL TERMS OF THE BONDS, INCLUDING INTEREST RATES? - 4 A. Yes.
-The Parameters contained in the Financing Order include limits to the maximum - 5 maturity and maximum interest rate on the Bonds, certain limits on the Utility's issuance - 6 costs and servicing cost. - 7 Q. WHAT IS THE INTENDED PURPOSE OF THE PARAMETERS? - 8 A. The Parameters are designed to ensure that the substantial revenue requirement savings, - 9 compared with conventional means of utility financing and other methods of cost recovery, - are not compromised.
-The Parameters in the Financing Order will be established at levels - that still satisfy the requirement of the Act to provide substantial revenue requirement - savings
+- 16 Q. DOES THE FINANCING ORDER PROVIDE GUIDELINES RELATING TO THE 17 FINAL TERMS OF THE BONDS, INCLUDING INTEREST RATES? - 18 A. Yes.
+The Parameters contained in the Financing Order include limits to the maximum 19 maturity and maximum interest rate on the Bonds, certain limits on the Utility's issuance 20 costs and servicing cost. - Q. WHAT IS THE INTENDED PURPOSE OF THE PARAMETERS?

+are not compromised.
+The Parameters in the Financing Order will be established at le 1 A. The Parameters are designed to ensure that the substantial revenue requirement savings, 2 compared with conventional means of utility financing and other methods of cost recovery, that still satisfy the requirement of the Act to provide substantial revenue require 3 are not compromised.
+The Parameters in the Financing Order will be established at levels 4 that still satisfy the requirement of the Act to provide substantial revenue requirement

-- The Parameters also establish limits on certain Utility costs, to further ensure the - reasonableness of such costs as well as substantial revenue requirement savings.
-Subject - to the Parameters, the Authority, with the advice of the Financial Advisor and the approval - of the State Deputy Treasurer for Policy and Debt Management, should be given the - 17 flexibility to structure the bond issuance in a manner which will provide the best execution - and lowest cost to customers.
-As stated, the Bond Purchase Agreement with the - underwriters will establish the final terms of the bonds.
+The Parameters also establish limits on certain Utility costs, to further ensure the reasonableness of such costs as well as substantial revenue requirement savings.
+Subject to the Parameters, the Authority, with the advice of Hilltop as its financial advisor (the "Financial Advisor") and the approval of the State Deputy Treasurer for Policy and Debt Management, should be given the flexibility to structure the Bond issuance in a manner which will provide the best execution and lowest cost to customers.
+As stated, the Bond Purchase Agreement with the underwriters will establish the final terms of the Bonds.